What type of bike is needed for BJC MTB programs?

 BJC requires that Devo program riders or older be on a minimum of 26” wheels unless there are special circumstances such as height of the rider.
-27.5” and primarily 29” wheels will be the norm for riders in the High School programs.
+With modern bikes, such as Trek, riders 4’6” and up can ride 27.5 wheels on Trek’s XS frames.
 The 26” minimum wheel size is one of the reasons the minimum age is 9 for BJC Devo programs.
 Riders need to be tall enough to fit on a bike that is safe for the terrain we ride, with larger wheels that roll over rocks and drops easier, and has the correct gearing to climb steep hills.
 This is key to the success and safety of our riders.

 Size and Fit: